iamyanbo/UncertaintyPainting/README.md

 *   **Right:** The painted point cloud projects this uncertainty into 3D space, enriching the sparse LiDAR data with dense 2D semantic priors.

 ### Pedestrian Performance
-The impact on Pedestrian detection is nuanced.
-While performance dropped for PointPillars (**-8.28%**), it **improved significantly for SECOND (+4.75%)**.
-The drop in PointPillars might be attributed to the lower resolution of pillars clashing with the high edge uncertainty around pedestrians.
-However, the voxel-based SECOND model effectively leveraged this uncertainty information to improve detection, indicating that the architecture plays a key role in how uncertainty features are utilized.
+For Pedestrian detection, the PointPillars model achieved a Moderate AP of **59.56%**, while the SECOND model achieved **67.19%**.
+The voxel-based SECOND model effectively leveraged the uncertainty information for this class.

-### Impact of Training Data Discrepancy
+### Training Data
-It is important to note the difference in training set size compared to the original PointPainting paper:

-*   **Original PointPainting Paper:** ~6,733 training samples (standard train/val split).
-*   **Our Implementation:** **5,979** training samples.

-We removed corrupted files and used a slightly cleaner split, resulting in **~11% fewer training examples**.
-Despite this data reduction, our method achieved:
-1.  **State-of-the-art comparable results on Cars**, demonstrating high data efficiency.
-2.  **Superior performance on Cyclists**, suggesting that uncertainty features act as a strong regularizer, allowing the model to generalize better even with less data.
+We used **5,979** training samples from the KITTI dataset after removing corrupted files.
+Despite the reduced dataset size, the model achieved high performance on Cyclists and Cars.

 ---